-This is to verify that been) under my care for the treatment of a surgical proceduillness.
-I have determined that this student may participate abilities as outlined above. are, injury, pregnancy, delivery, or disabling Signed: Date: For Confidential File Return To: Mississippi University for Women Department of Nursing and Health Sciences
+This is to verify that been) under my care for the treatment of a surgical procedillness.
+I have determined that this student may participate abilities as outlined above.
+Signed: (Attending Healthcare Provider) Address Date: For Confidential File Return To: Mississippi University for Women Department of Nursing and Health Sciences